iganna/pannagram/docs/content/home.md

 to make sure all the needed shell commands are installed.

 ### Windows users
 Can try running code from this repo under [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (as Bash and `/` path separator are used extensively in the code).
-Nevertheless it was never tested in such environment, so good luck.
+However, it was never tested in such environment..

 ## Acknowledgements